 Regional Government Services Authority (RGS) is a California Joint Powers Authority (JPA).
 Under California law, a JPA can be formed by two or more governmental agencies, with the agencies becoming governing members of the JPA.
-The members of RGS are the Cities of Dublin, Larkspur, Soledad and Walnut Creek and the Town of Yountville.
+The members of RGS are the Cities of Dublin, Larkspur, Napa, Soledad and Walnut Creek, the Town of Yountville and Citrus Heights Water District.
 Each agency’s chief executive officer has a seat on the Board of Directors for RGS.
 Officers of the Board of Directors are elected once per year from the Board Membership.
 The Board of Directors appoints individuals to assist the Board in overseeing the operation of the JPA, including an Executive Committee and a Finance Committee.

 Prior to working in local government, Linda spent a decade working in the private sector as a communications and marketing executive for emerging technology companies in the Silicon Valley, as well as for companies such as Levi Strauss, Visa, Bank of America and the Clorox Company.

 Linda is the 2014 recipient of the MMANC Wes McClure Outstanding Assistant Award and the 2017 recipient of the John H. Nail Award from the League of California Cities.
 Her involvement also extends into the Dublin community where she resides, as a member of Dublin Rotary and vice president of the Board for Dublin Partners in Education.
 She graduated from San Jose State University with a degree in public relations and a minor in political science.